roman-milk/roman-milk.github.io/making-scents.md

  "Yes, Sir," she replied.
 Before she could turn to leave, Sunny grabbed her by the arm and pulled her in to him.
 He kissed her deeply, then pushed her away.
 She left on weak legs, using the furniture and walls to steady herself as she exited.

  Sunny turned back to Mrs. Acton who was lost in a world of pleasure.
 He wasn't even sure if she was aware that Daya had come and gone.
 He expected she would have been embarrassed by her maid's presence, but she seemed oblivious.
 He whispered instructions into her ear.
-Report_Story #2